prokushev/SOM-Delphi-Wiki/Known differences between SOM 2.1 and SOM 3.0.md

 ```

 So, clearly, that's not just IBM developers mishandled compiler flags.
-That's indeed different ABI.
+That's indeed different ABI in SOM 2.1 and SOM 3.0.
 But the issue with mishandled compiler flags is also present.